-When I thought back to what I loved most, I've always loved organising and would regularly 'weed' my mums wardrobe, otherwise known as a wardrobe review!
+When I thought back to what I loved most, I've always loved organising and would regularly 'weed' my mums wardrobe.
 I've always loved finding as many combinations as I could in activities, I used to spend hours on my Fashion Wheel as a child (remember them?!), that would now be the equivalent of a capsule wardrobe!
 I've always been interested in what other people wear and why, but most of all I've always been aware that some women just have confidence and knowledge to always know what suits them and looks good, where others of us need extra help and guidance to learn that so that we can embrace our natural attributes and enhance what we naturally have through our clothing and appearance, to feel confident.
 To me they go hand in hand.

 Media and Appearances

 I’m very lucky to have done presentations at WiRe, Girl Tribe Gang, ABW as well as the WI, alongside appearing on Notts TV, BBC Radio Nottingham and Newark.
 I also regularly work with Marshalls Yard Shopping Center in Gainsborough and Dotique in Chesterfield.
 I am also a member of the Image Consulting Company.